Joseph Patrick Hurley: Early life

 Joseph Hurley was born on January 21, 1894, in Cleveland, Ohio, one of nine children of Michael and Anna (née Durkin) Hurley.
 His parents were both Irish immigrants; Michael was from County Mayo, and Anna from Sligo.
 Hurley received his early education at Holy Name School from 1901 to 1909, and then attended St. Ignatius High School in Cleveland until 1912.
 He was the only one among his siblings to continue his education past age 16.
 Hurley applied to the US Military Academy at West Point, nominated by U.S. Representative Robert J. Bulkley.
-However, the nomination was disallowed when it was discovered Hurley was not a resident of Bulkley's 21st congressional district.
+However, the nomination was disallowed when the US Army discovered that Hurley was not a resident of Bulkley's 21st congressional district.

 Hurley attended John Carroll University in Cleveland from 1912 to 1915.
 At John Carroll, he was president of the College Debating Society and the speaker at the commencement ceremony.
 He also played football for the Geiger Clothes Company team, earning the nickname "The Breezer."
-Hurley began his studies for the priesthood at St. Bernard's Seminary in Rochester, New York, and was assigned to further theological studies at St. Mary's Seminary in Cleveland in 1917.
+Hurley began his studies for the priesthood at St. Bernard's Seminary in Rochester, New York.
+He was then sent to study theology at St. Mary's Seminary in Cleveland in 1917.
 During his summer vacations at St. Mary's, he worked as a naval observer in Sandusky, Ohio.